 Introduction

 Food entrepreneurs face complex regulations and confusing requirements.
 New food business models are created to meet the changing and emerging taste of customers.
 Licensing focuses on food safety.
-It is often the case that food entrepreneurs are not well-versed in food safety requirements, but often think they are.
+It is sometimes the case that food entrepreneurs are not well-versed in food safety requirements, but may think they are.

 When they are ready for inspection and licensing, they are surprised to find that their plans are not accepted and licensing is denied.
 It is at this point that most entrepreneurs decide to either change their business model or stop pursuing the idea altogether.